barryclark/jekyll-now/_posts/2019-03-27-illustrated-word2vec.md

 “A process cannot be understood by stopping it.
 Understanding must move with the flow of the process, must join it and flow with it.” ~Dune
 </blockquote>

 Language models have a huge advantage over most other machine learning models.
 That advantage is that we are able to train them on running text -- which we have an abundance of.
-Think at all the books, articles, Wikipedia content, and other forms of text data we have lying around.
+Think of all the books, articles, Wikipedia content, and other forms of text data we have lying around.
 Contrast this with a lot of other machine learning models which need hand-crafted features and specially-collected data.

 > "You shall know a word by the company it keeps" J.R.
 Firth